-2) Find a suitable place to take your picture
+Find a suitable place to take your picture

+Keep it simple!
+Ideally, you're looking for a room with natural light.
+The best spot is to take your photo against a wall, opposite a window on a cloudy day.
 Stand far enough away so that there are no shadows on your artwork, and make sure your image is straight, and square on to the camera - it seems obvious, but it's worth getting right as it'll save you time post-shoot!

-Top tip: if you've got a textured artwork, you might find it useful to set your image at 45 degrees to the light rather than 90, to make the texture pop.
+TIP: if you've got a textured artwork, you might find it useful to set your image at 45 degrees to the light rather than 90, to make the texture pop.

 If you've got a tripod, time to set it up!
 If you haven't, use a stack of books or something else steady to keep your camera in place.
 Avoid super-cheap tripods if you can - they can look the part but usually end up being a lot more hassle than they're worth.

-4) Set up your camera.
+Set up your camera

-No flashing.
 Make sure you disable the flash, as this will prevent washed-out colours.